 Stephanie Sauer is a writer, interdisciplinary artist, and publisher.
 Her most recent book, Almonds are Members of the Peach Family, won the Noemi Press Book Prize in Prose and was named a best book of the year by Entropy and Big Other.
 Her debut, The Accidental Archives of the Royal Chicano Air Force, the first artist book of its kind to be published by the University of Texas Press, is featured in City Lights Bookstore's "Pedagogies of Resistance Recommended Reading List."
-Her essays and poems have appeared in Drunken Boat, Pleiades, Asymptote, Gulf Coast, Entropy, Another Chicago Magazine, PRISM International, Verse Daily, Lavender Review, Grain Magazine, and The Los Angeles Review.
-Sauer has earned fellowships from Yaddo, the Kimmel Harding Nelson Center for the Arts, Mirante Xique-Xique, and Woodstock Byrdcliffe Guild, as well as the So To Speak Hybrid Book Award, the Barbara Deming Award for Nonfiction, two Sacramento Metropolitan Arts Commission grants, and The School of the Art Institute of Chicago's Fellowship in Writing.
-Her book art has been exhibited at the De Young Museum, the Center for Book Arts, and the National Library of Baghdad.
-She earned her MFA from The School of the Art Institute of Chicago, and is the founding editor of Copilot Press and co-founding editor of A Bolha Editora.
-She teaches writing at Stetson University's MFA of the Americas.
+Sauer has earned fellowships from Yaddo, Sacatar, and The School of the Art Institute of Chicago, as well as a So To Speak Hybrid Book Award, Barbara Deming Award for Nonfiction, and two Sacramento Metropolitan Arts Commission grants.
+Her book works have been exhibited at the De Young Museum, the Center for Book Arts, and the National Library of Baghdad.
+She is the founding editor of Copilot Press and a co-founder of A Bolha Editora and Praça.
+She teaches writing in Stetson University's MFA of the Americas, serves as a leadership and creativity coach, and develops Lólmen Publications for the Shingle Springs Band of Miwok Indians.

 writeme@stephaniesauer.com